valgaze/dashboard/src/components/environment-modal-doorway-already-in-space/README.md

 # EnvironmentModalDoorwayAlreadyInSpace

-This component is a modal that is visible when the user trys to drag a space into a doorway that already contains the dragged doorway.
+A modal that is visible when the user trys to drag a space into a doorway that already contains the dragged doorway.
 It's purely presentational, as its just a dismissable modal.

 ## Component Props